autowarefoundation/autoware-documentation/docs/help/support-guidelines.md

 ## ROS Discourse

-If you want to widely discuss a topic with the general Autoware community or ask a question not related to Autoware's bugs, post to [the Autoware category on ROS Discourse](https://discourse.ros.org/c/autoware).
+If you want to widely discuss a topic with the general Autoware and ROS community or ask a question not related to Autoware's bugs, post to [the Autoware category on ROS Discourse](https://discourse.ros.org/c/autoware).

 !!!warning